 \end{thm}

 Note that the non-degeneracy Condition (A) is not needed in estimating the change point location.
-Consider a fixed $t_m \in (0,1)$ as in our leading example.
-It is seen from Theorem \ref{thm:rate_location_estimator} that $t_{\hat{m}_{1/2}}$ is consistent for estimating $t_m$ if the signal strength satisfying: i) $|\delta|_\infty \gg n^{-1/2} \log^2(np)$ in the sub-exponential moment case; ii) $|\delta|_\infty \gg n^{-1/2+1/q} \log(np)$ in the polynomial moment case.
+Consider a fixed $t_m \in (0,1)$ as a leading example in Remark~\ref{rem:theoretical_choice_boundary_removal}.
+Theorem~\ref{thm:rate_location_estimator} guarantees consistency of $t_{\hat{m}_{1/2}}$ if the signal strength satisfying: i) $|\delta|_\infty \gg n^{-1/2} \log^2(np)$ in the sub-exponential moment case; ii) $|\delta|_\infty \gg n^{-1/2+1/q} \log(np)$ in the polynomial moment case.
 From Part (i) of Theorem \ref{thm:rate_location_estimator}, it should also be noted that the change point location estimator $t_{\hat{m}_{1/2}}$ does not attain the optimal rate of convergence.
-In particular, consider the setup where $t_m \in (0,1)$, $p=1$, and $|\delta_n| = c$ is a constant signal.
-Then the rate of convergence in (\ref{eqn:rate_location_estimator_subexp}) reads $O(\log^2(n) / \sqrt{n})$; that is, up to a logarithmic factor, the change point estimator has the parametric rate of convergence of the order $n^{-1/2}$.
-In such setup, however, it is known that the best possible rate of convergence for estimating the change point location is of the order $n^{-1}$ \cite{HarizWylieZhang2007_AoS}, which is achieved by maximizing $|Z_{0,n}(s)|$ (i.e., the non-stationary CUSUM statistics).
+Consider the setup where $t_m \in (0,1)$, $p=1$, and $|\delta_n| = c$ is a constant signal.
+Then the rate of convergence in (\ref{eqn:rate_location_estimator_subexp}) reads $O(\log^2(n) / \sqrt{n})$; that is, up to a logarithmic factor, the change point estimator has the rate of convergence $n^{-1/2}$.
+In such setup, however, it is known that the best possible rate of convergence for estimating the change point location is $n^{-1}$ \citep{HarizWylieZhang2007_AoS}, which is achieved by maximizing $|Z_{0,n}(s)|$.
 Therefore, it is interesting to study the impact of dimensionality on the rate in the case of $\theta = 0$ when the true change point $t_m \in (0,1)$ is fixed.
-This is the content of the following theorem.
+This is the content of the next theorem.
 Denote $\underline{\delta}_n = \min_{j \in \calS} |\delta_{nj}|$.